How To Make Money In The Music Business

-Watch this video to see just how simple it REALLY is to make a lot of money in music:
+Watch this video to see just how simple it REALLY is to make good money in the music business:

 Question: “But Tom Hess, everyone knows that most musicians don’t make a lot of money!
-If making money in music is easy, why aren’t more people doing it?”
+If it is easy to make money in the music business, why aren’t more people doing it?”

-Answer: Yes, many musicians do struggle financially…but not because making money in music is hard.
+Answer: Yes, many musicians do struggle financially…but not because it is hard to make money in music business.
 Most musicians choose not to learn or do the simple things that make financial success possible.
 They might say they want to make more money, but their actions prove otherwise.

-This makes earning money in music even easier for you.
+This means it becomes easier to make money in the music business for you.
 Why?
 Because you have very little competition in the music business (yes, you read this correctly).
 If you are serious about your music career success, the size of your real competition is very, very small.

-These money-making principles help you build a lucrative music career:
+These money-making principles help you make tons of money in the music business:

 You are a music business entrepreneur first, a musician second.
 You are in business of providing massive value to fans, bands, record companies, promoters, publishers, booking agents and other entities in the music business.
 “Providing value” means helping these people/companies get what they want.
 The more value you provide, the more money you earn.